etkecc/synapse-admin/docs/reverse-proxy.md

 ## Other reverse proxies

-There is no examples for other reverse proxies yet, and so PRs are greatly appreciated.
+There are no examples for other reverse proxies yet, and PRs are greatly appreciated.